andy3092/asc-reader/README.md

 header.yllcorner
 header.cellsize
 header.nodata
-header.upperrightcentrex
-header.upperrightcentrey
+header.xulcentre
+header.yulcentre
+header.xlrcentre
+header.ylrcentre
 ```

-Data can be loaded into numpy using the following code.
+Data can be loaded into numpy using the following code np.loadtxt, then it can be loaded into netCDF from there.
+The example below has three dimentions time, lat and lon.

 ```
+from netCDF4 import Dataset
+netcdf_file = Dataset("test1.nc", "a")
+time_variable[0] = 0
-np.loadtxt(filename, skiprows=6)
+data = np.loadtxt('filename', skiprows=6)
+my_variable[0,:,:] = data
+netcdf_file.close()
 ```

 # Credits #